Skip to main content

 This feature is available on all plans.

-If you would like discuss upgrading your plan, please contact our Synthesia Support team or use our upgrade guide.
+If you would like to upgrade your plan, check out our upgrade guide.

-2. Upload a video file by clicking or dragging it in — or paste a YouTube link
+3. Upload a video file or paste a YouTube link.

 • Project name